dabbertorres/LNA/README.md

-LNA = Lua is Not an Algorithm
+LNA = Lua is Not an Acronym
 =====
+(Amazing how many people use Lua as an Acronym)

-another C++/Lua binding
+Yet another C++/Lua binding

 Syntax is heavily inspired by <a href="https://github.com/jeremyong/Selene">Selene</a>.